sailoog/openplotter-documentation/en/remote_desktop.md

 This chapter is under construction

 ---

-There are two ways to connect to OpenPlotter by remote desktop.
-VNC and RDP.
+If you want to connect to OpenPlotter by remote desktop from a external device (laptop, tablet or smartphone), both of then have to be connected to the same network.
+To do this you can either

 ##VNC

+Be sure the checkbox "VNC remote desktop" is enabled.

 ![](startup.png)

 ### Tested VNC remote desktop clients